mills32/M3D-for-PlayStation-Portable/README.md

 Thanks again to Andresmargar for creating this.

 **<ins>OPENTRI:</ins>** I just used the particle system from this lib, because I could not make it work from the library included in pspsdk.

+LICENSE: I don't care a lot about licenses, just want people to use the PSP, so read whatever licenses OSL, AMG and Bullet have.
+About the code I added...
+I don't like commercial uses, but people can and will do whatever they want with it.

 ## FUNCTIONS

 I don't want to create a complex doc because functions are not complex at all, that was the point of doing this.